CAM Budget Template Guide: Building a Defensible Operating Expense Budget

 Quick Answer

 A CAM budget template should organize all operating expenses by controllable and non-controllable categories, include prior-year actuals alongside current-year estimates, explicitly state the gross-up methodology and occupancy assumption, and provide per-tenant pro-rata share calculations.
-Build the variance tracking structure into the template from day one — you'll need it at year-end reconciliation.
+Build the variance tracking structure into the template from day one.
+You'll need it at year-end reconciliation.

 The Core Structure of a Defensible CAM Budget